 The majority of deductible indirect expenses are listed below.
 See Publication 587 and Form 8829 for other possibilities.

 - Mortgage Interest – IRS Publication 936, "Home Mortgage Interest Deduction," provides details on calculating this deduction.
 Note that if you bought your home before December 16, 2017, the deduction is limited to interest on mortgage debts below $1 million.
 The TCJA lowered this limit to $750,000 for mortgage debt taken out after December 15, 2017.
 Under the new law, interest on home equity debt, no matter when it was incurred, may only be deducted if the debt was taken on to buy, build, or substantially improve your home.
-Qualified mortgage insurance premiums can also be treated as deductible interest this tax season, but the TCJA has eliminated that deduction for premiums paid or accrued after 2019.
+Qualified mortgage insurance premiums can also be treated as deductible interest this tax season.
+The TCJA eliminated the deduction for premiums paid or accrued after 2019, but Congress extended the deduction through 2020 with the passage of the Further Consolidated Appropriations Act.

 - Real Estate Taxes – Details on deducting real estate taxes may be found in IRS Publication 530, "Tax Information for Homeowners."
 This deduction is now subject to the $10,000 limit for state and local taxes for married taxpayers filing jointly, or $5,000 for single taxpayers and those married filing separately.

 - Casualty Losses – Casualty losses from fire and similar losses are deducted as either direct or indirect expenses, based on the type of loss.
 Under the TCJA, this deduction is only available for losses due to a presidentially declared disaster.

 Note: The four expenses listed above are deductible whether or not your home is used for business.
 If you itemize personal deductions, divide the business-related and personal components between Schedule C (business) and Schedule A (personal) appropriately.
 Do not double-report any expenses.